 One of the interesting aspects of the presentation is the clear importance of the industrial revolution in increasing wealth, a revolution that was able to convert fossil fuels into productive work, that has evolved into a culture that still depends on cheap energy for its wealth.
 Hans’ optimism that the line keeps going up is hard to justify without a discovery of cheap energy to replace carbon fuels.
 The point, though, is whether there actually is enough wealth for everyone to keep improving in the way Hans depicts.
 The classic book, The Limits To Growth (and it’s update) is relevant here where the strong scenario in which people live lifestyles that overshoot the carrying capacity of the planet results in collapse (related post on societal collapse).

 One way of looking at the above research is that overall wealth is very important at lower levels, but there is also research suggesting that many health-related outcomes are not related to wealth per se, but rather to the distribution of that wealth.
-This TED talk, by Richard Wilkinson, reviews some of the research:
+The greater the inequality in a country, the worse off the country is in a variety of measures, including health.
+This research, in terms of income inequality, is reviewed and summarized in The Spirit Level: Why Greater Equality Makes Societies Stronger by Richard Wilkinson and Katie Pickett.
+This TED talk, by Richard Wilkinson, also reviews some of the research:

 Current levels of inequality are similar to those seen in the 1880s & 1890s, time periods which kicked off an era of reform (1900-1930s).
 See 14:25 minutes into the talk for chart showing that 1979 is the start of recently growing income inequality and comments about how much social mobility has suffered in 30 years.